Subscribe to updates

 Open Council Network is an independent organisation.
 We report on Havering and are not the council.
 About us

-The committee considered two applications for The Drink Cellar, located at 59 Chippenham Road, Romford, RM3 8HL, one to transfer the premises licence and another to vary the Designated Premises Supervisor (DPS).
+The committee considered two applications concerning The Drinks Seller: one to transfer the premises licence and another to vary the designated premises supervisor (DPS).
 These applications followed a previous review of the premises licence due to concerns about bad practice.
+The Metropolitan Police lodged an objection to both applications.

-Despite assurances, the subcommittee ultimately decided not to grant the licence transfer and DPS variation.
-They stated that written reasons for the refusal would be provided within five days, and the applicant has 21 days to appeal the decision.
-The committee clarified that the existing licence remained with the previous licence holder, Mr. Salil Madan, and the refusal meant Ms. Hakimzada did not currently hold a licence for the premises.
+After deliberation, the subcommittee decided not to grant the licence transfer and DPS variation.
+Ms. Hakimzada and her representatives were informed that they would receive written reasons for the refusal within five days and have 21 days to appeal the decision.
+The current licence holder, Mr. Salih Maden, retains his licence while the appeal period is active.

 Attendees